 Thus, patients receive a higher level of involvement due to the engaging scenario, and therapists can make a truly personalized course by choosing a game according to the patient’s preferences and his/her condition.
 To help therapists, we created a list of games that is suitable for different diagnoses and stages of rehabilitation.
 Just ask the patient what he/she likes best.

-In connection with the coronavirus, to accelerate the implementation of telerehabilitation and save lives and health, the company management decided to provide a free trial period of 1 month to all interested clinics by the end of March.
+In connection with the coronavirus, to accelerate the implementation of telerehabilitation and save lives and health, the company management decided to provide a free trial period of 14 days to all interested clinics.
 If you are a representative of a rehabilitation centre and would like to try a solution with your patients, leave a request for a demonstration here – and we will contact you shortly.

 Disclaimer: Raccoon.Recovery is a certified medical device (CE mark), GDPR compliant and tested at the German Max Planck Institute of Cognitive and Brain Sciences as suitable both for neurological and orthopaedic patients.
 Raccoon.Recovery hardware part consists of controller for hands and sensors arms, the full-body product is to be presented soon in 2020.